Professor Matthew Wright

 Professor of Greek

 I am a classical scholar, literary critic and teacher with wide interests in ancient and modern literature.
 I have been a member of the Department of Classics and Ancient History at Exeter since leaving Oxford in 1999, and I have taught many different courses in Greek and Latin language and literature.
-During 2018-19 my modules include Ancient Literary Criticism, 'Fast-Track' Greek I & II, Translation and Criticism, and the MA Ancient Drama module; I am also Admissions Tutor.
+During 2018-19 my modules include Ancient Literary Criticism, 'Fast-Track' Greek I & II and Translation and Criticism, as well as the Ancient Drama and Research Methodology modules for MA students; I am also Admissions Tutor.

 My special research interests lie in Greek and Roman drama, ancient literary criticism, fragmentary and lost works, and the idea of 'quotation culture' in the ancient world (that is, the ways in which literature was quoted, deployed or manipulated in a variety of different contexts).
 I recently organized an international conference on this last topic - Classical Literature and Quotation Culture - and am currently editing a volume of papers based on the conference, while also working on a new book about fourth-century Greek comedy.